triet4p/mcp-fin-test/mcp_hosts/docs/MEMORY_MODULE.md

 - `REDIS_HOST`: Redis server hostname (defaults to localhost)
 - `REDIS_PORT`: Redis server port (defaults to 6379)
 - `REDIS_DB`: Redis database number (defaults to 0)
+- `EMBEDDING_MODEL`: Specifies the HuggingFace model for embeddings (used by retriever)

 ## Usage